kopp/minipython/docs/tutorials/buttons.rst

 Handling an Event
 +++++++++++++++++

-If we want MicroPython to react to button press events we should put it into an infinite loop and check if the button ``is_pressed``.
+If we want MiniPython to react to button press events we should put it into an infinite loop and check if the button ``is_pressed``.

 An infinite loop is easy::